 It is unarguable that online learning is becoming the standard for corporate training.
 This holds true even for company leaders who don’t make use of a social learning platform.
 They often use social media or mobile learning.
 Particularly for training their employees.
 And why wouldn’t they?
 Online training is effective, cost-efficient, and engaging.
 It also pays back on the investment people make in it, no matter how large or small.

 A good majority of company decision makers invest in online learning.
 But, many don't put it in place as well as they could.
 They don’t break eLearning modules down into segments.
 Segments that are small enough for learners to remember and use what they learn.
 In his article3 How Smaller Learning Can Make Your Learning Smarter and More Effective, Kasper Spiro explains.
 “One of the most common mistakes in eLearning is that authors create modules that are way too large.
 Research shows that the ideal duration of a module is 15 to 30 minutes.
 Of course this depends on audience, topic, and degree of interactivity.
 But smaller is better, that much is clear.”
 Why is it that smaller is better when it comes to eLearning (or any type of learning, for that matter)?
 The answer is simple: small “bites” of learning are more memorable than larger ones.
 This applies to all learning that takes place in the corporate world.
-It must promote knowledge retention to be useful.
+It must promote knowledge retention and knowledge sharing to be useful.

 In 1885, German psychologist Hermann Ebbinghaus coined the term “the forgetting curve.”
 This applied to the human capacity for knowledge retention.
 According to Ebbinghaus, people forget information.
 Particularly if it is not presented in an easy-to-understand way.
 In fact, so much of what we learn is immediately forgotten or lost within minutes.
 This is evident when you meet someone, learn his or her name, and forget it quickly.
 It’s not uncommon to need to be reminded of a person’s name several times before you remember it.
 This is because our brains need repetition to grasp knowledge.
 Corporate leaders are usually aware of this.
 But they but do not always apply it to their training programs.
 As a result, their personnel quickly forget the learning that their company paid a lot of money for.